-We considered it’d be very helpful to present the most commonly asked questions with regard to Hemp Oil and its cousin, Hemp Oil Extract (including CBD).
+We considered it would be very helpful to present the most commonly asked questions with regard to Hemp Oil and its cousin, Hemp Oil Extract (including CBD).

 Hempseed oil is often referred to as “hemp oil,” and it’s harvested by cold-pressing hemp seeds.
 Hemp seeds, as you may already know, are the seeds of the Cannabis plants.
 In the United States, the most common seed products come from the Cannabis Sativa plants.
 Hemp seeds have a rich nutrient profile, lots of good fats and fatty acids and carries a wide range of nutrients.
 Hemp seed oil can help skin health, inflammation, brain & hearth health.
 Hemp seed oil is a worthy addition into anyone’s diet.